Toggle: English / Spanish

 Hot, moist compresses may help drain the affected follicles.

-- Antibiotics applied to the skin (mupirocin) or taken by mouth (dicloxacillin)
+Treatment may include antibiotics applied to the skin or taken by mouth, or an antifungal medicine.

 Folliculitis may return or spread to other body areas.